APA World Pool Championships

 - Penalty Level 2 – Your opponent will be granted the game.
 (In 9‐Ball, your opponent will be granted the game, along with points for all balls remaining on the table.)

-- Penalty Level 3 – Your opponent will be granted the match.
+- Penalty Level 3 – Your opponents will be granted the match.

-NOTE: If the violation or disturbance that caused a prior penalty to be levied does not cease, the Tournament Director and/or its designated assistant has the right to go from one penalty level to the next penalty level immediately.
+NOTE: If the violation or disturbance that caused a prior penalty to be levied does not cease, the Tournament Director or their designated assistant has the right to go from one penalty level to the next penalty level immediately.

-- DISQUALIFICATION – The Tournament Director has the authority to disqualify any player or team from this Tournament and the Tournament Director may exercise that authority in its sole judgment and discretion at any time – prior to, during, or after the Tournament.
+32. DISQUALIFICATION – The Tournament Director has the authority to disqualify any player or team from this Tournament and may exercise that authority in its sole judgment and discretion at any time – prior to, during, or after the Tournament.
 The following may constitute grounds for disqualification: (a) excessive skill level movement, (b) irregularities or falsification of any Tournament scoresheet or documents provided to the Tournament Director by your League Operator relating to your qualification for this Tournament, (c) fraudulent actions or omissions of whatever nature, (d) sportsmanship violations or conduct deemed to discredit or affect the integrity of the Tournament, APA or the sport; or (e) any other behavior deemed deserving of disqualification by the Tournament Director.
 The members of any disqualified team will be deemed to have forfeited all titles, awards, and prize money they would have otherwise been entitled to.
-Each member of a disqualified team is subject to a minimum two (2) year suspension of his or her APA membership.
+Each member of a disqualified team is subject to a minimum two year suspension of their APA membership.

 Find Out More!